 4.0 Management of Funds

-43 You should maintain a separate accounting cost code specific to the grant, and all costs and income properly relating to the grant should be accounted for through that cost code.
+- You must maintain a separate accounting cost code specific to the grant, and all costs and income properly relating to the grant should be accounted for through that cost code.

 5.0 Employment and Equipment

-5.5 In the event that the Principal Applicant moves to another organisation during the grant period or within three years of the expiry or termination of the grant, the AAS may require that the equipment transfers with him or her, unless it is a multi-user piece of equipment in accordance with the AAS Transfer Policy.
+- In the event that you, the grantee, moves to another organisation during the grant period or within three years of the expiry or termination of the grant, the AAS may require that the equipment transfers with him or her, unless it is a multi-user piece of equipment in accordance with the AAS Transfer Policy.

 6.0 Research Practice